stefanuskj/c6604c0c-6775-4947-add2-007c1c40c12a/README.md

 # c6604c0c-6775-4947-add2-007c1c40c12a
 Acer Coding Challenge

+This repository is embedded with Java CI (automated testing every push process happening)

 How to run this application:
 1. You need Java IDE (Ex: Eclipse) with a minimum JDK1.8 installed
 2. After that import the project as a maven project